manuelmarcano22/muse2016/Documents/Logs/WorkLog/worklog.md

 - [ ] How taskset and OMP_NUM_THREAD work.
 Different numbers?

+- [ ] BADPIX_TABLE in flat?
+It is optional and says: "The use if a bad pixel table may actually degrade the tracing solution if it contains bad colums.

 ### Python

 Created a little script that writes the full path and frame tag of files